Notice

 • Ceph Kernel Client

-For RBD, if you choose to track long-term kernels, we recommend at least 4.19-based “longterm maintenance” kernel series.
-If you can use a newer “stable” or “longterm maintenance” kernel series, do it.
+For RBD, if you choose to track long-term kernels, we recommend at least 4.19-based “long-term maintenance” kernel series.
+If you can use a newer “stable” or “long-term maintenance” kernel series, do it.

 For CephFS, see the section about Mounting CephFS using Kernel Driver for kernel version guidance.